Big Ben clock tower of Houses of Parliament and Westminster pier on the Thames river, London, United Kingdom

 Royal London & Westminster

 Morning: Notting Hill and Portobello Road Market (Saturdays best).
-Afternoon: Tate Modern art, then walk Millennium Bridge to St Paul's Cathedral.
-Evening: Camden Market for dinner and live music, or Shoreditch for craft beer and street art.
+Lunch in local café.
+Afternoon: Hyde Park and Kensington Gardens walk, Kensington Palace (optional).
+Evening: Camden Market for street food and live music, or Shoreditch for craft beer and street art.

 Westminster